suniltechs/suniltechs/README.md

 - 💞️ I’m looking to collaborate on full stack development projects
 - 📫 How to reach me https://www.linkedin.com/in/sunil-s-40548826b?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BDpzf3tSKQTqkMgsJcs7s4A%3D%3D
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Error makes clever
+- ⚡ Fun fact: dark mode to avoid bugs

 <!---
 suniltechs/suniltechs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.